-WattNode meters should only be used with UL recognized or listed current transformers (listed below), which are available from Continental Control Systems.
+WattNode meters should only be used with UL Recognized or UL Listed current transformers, which are available from Continental Control Systems.
 Using non-approved CTs will invalidate the meter UL listing.
 For full CT specifications, see the Continental Control Systems website.